Class File

 param name="italic"

-value=true or false, true = yes italics, false = no italics -
+value=true or false, true = yes italics, false = no italics - plain text

 DEFAULT: false